FedericoPivotto/logbandpower/README.md

 4. Copy `logbandpower` package in directory `catkin_ws/src/`

+5. Create directory `record` in package directory `catkin_ws/src/logbandpower/`

-5. Create directory `dataset` in package directory `catkin_ws/src/logbandpower/`
+6. Create directory `dataset` in package directory `catkin_ws/src/logbandpower/`

-6. Rename the input GDF file as `data.gdf` and copy it in directory `catkin_ws/src/logbandpower/dataset/`
+7. Rename the input GDF file as `data.gdf` and copy it in directory `catkin_ws/src/logbandpower/dataset/`

-7. Compile the catkin workspace from directory `catkin_ws/` and source it
+8. Compile the catkin workspace from directory `catkin_ws/` and source it
 ```bash
 catkin build
 # or